markpayneatwork/RCMEMS/README.md

 ## Quick start

 ### Dependencies
-RCMEMS acts as an R wrapper around the "MOTU" client developed by CLS in Tolouse, France.
+RCMEMS acts as an R wrapper around the "motuclient" developed by CLS in Tolouse, France.
 You will also need to download and install this client by following the instructions here:

 https://github.com/clstoulouse/motu-client-python

 RCMEMS has been rewritten to reflect changes in version 1.8.4 of the client.
-It is no-longer backwards compatable with previous versions.
+It is no-longer backwards compatible with previous versions.

-The MOTU client is written in the Python language, which you will also need to install if you don't have it already.
+Motuclient is written in the Python language, which you will also need to install if you don't have it already.
 You can get Python from here:

 https://www.python.org/